ZenHubIO/API/README.md

 }
 ```

-**Notes:**
+##### Notes

-- The endpoint returns an array of the repository's epics.
+- The endpoint returns an array of the repository’s epics.
 For each epic, issue number, repository ID, and the GitHub issue URL is provided.
-- If an issue is only an issue belonging to an epic (and not a parent epic), it is not considered an epic and won't be included in the return array.
+- If an issue is only an issue belonging to an epic (and not a parent epic), it is not considered an epic and won’t be included in the return array.

 ### Get Epic Data

-Get the data for an Epic
+Get the data for an Epic issue.

-Endpoint description
+##### Endpoint

-**Endpoint:**
 `GET https://api.zenhub.io/p1/repositories/:repo_id/epics/:epic_id`

-**URL Parameters:**
+##### URL Parameters

 |Name|Type|Comments
 ------------ | ------ | -------
 |`repo_id`|Number|Required
 |`epic_id`|Number|Required, Github issue number

-Notes:
+##### Notes

-- `epic_id` Is the GitHub issue number.
+- `epic_id` is the GitHub issue number.
 You may fetch the list of epics using Get Epics for a repository endpoint.

-**Example Response:**
+##### Example Response
 ```json
 {
   "total_epic_estimates": {